DatasiteLabs/ds-labs-local-setup/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/DatasiteLabs/ds-labs-local-setup/HEAD/install.sh)"
 ```

+> [!NOTE]
-**NOTE**: during development of this script you may want to replace HEAD with the branch name to avoid caching/delays in updates.
+> During development of this script you may want to replace HEAD with the branch name to avoid caching/delays in updates.
 Opening a fresh terminal tab also helps.

 ### What the install script does